palantirnet/butler/README.md

     This is the testing task it will run linters as their own tasks.
 To learn more about configuring and customizing the linters for Butler check the [linters documentation](/docs/LINTERS.md).

+*   `gulp deploy`

+    This is a task to deploy the static styleguide to GitHub pages.
+It will deploy to `gh-pages` branch of the repo defined in the `config/paths.js`.
+Each commit for this process will default to the message: "Updated with Butler - [timestamp]".

 ## Making Changes to Butler
 Please feel free to change/extend/break this Gulpfile to fit the specific needs of the project.